 - Choose only a restraint with a label certifying that it complies with Federal Motor Vehicle Safety Standard 213 or Canadian Motor Vehicle Safety Standard 213. - Check the child restraint in your vehicle to be sure it is compatible with the vehicle's seat and seat belt system. - If the child restraint is compatible with your vehicle, place your child in the child restraint and check the various adjustments to be sure the child restraint is compatible with your child.
+Choose a child restraint that is designed for your child's height and weight.
 Always follow all recommended procedures.

-All U.S. states and provinces of Canada require that infants and small children be restrained in an approved child restraint at all times while the vehicle is being operated.
+All U.S. states and Canadian provinces or territories require that infants and small children be restrained in an approved child restraint at all times while the vehicle is being operated.

-Improper use of a child restraint can increase the risk or severity of injury for both the child and other occupants of the vehicle.
+• Improper use of a child restraint can increase the risk or severity of injury for both the child and other occupants of the vehicle.

 - Follow all of the child restraint manufacturer's instructions for installation and use.
 When purchasing a child restraint, be sure to select one which will fit your child and vehicle.
 It may not be possible to properly install some types of child restraints in your vehicle. - If the child restraint is not anchored properly, the risk of a child being injured in a collision or a sudden stop greatly increases. - Adjustable seatbacks should be positioned to fit the child restraint, but as upright as possible. - After attaching the child restraint, test it before you place the child in it.
-Tilt it from side to side.
+Push it from side to side.
 Try to tug it forward and check to see if the belt holds the restraint in place.
-The child restraint should not move more than 1 inch.
+The child restraint should not move more than 1 inch (25 mm).
 If the restraint is not secure, tighten the belt as necessary, or put the restraint in another seat and test it again.
+You may need to try a different child restraint.
+Not all child restraints fit in all types of vehicles.

-- For a front-facing child restraint, check to make sure the shoulder belt does not go in front of the child's face or neck.
-If it does, put the shoulder belt behind the child restraint.
-If you must install a front facing child restraint in the front seat, see "Installation on front passenger seat" later in this section. - When your child restraint is not in use, keep it secured with a seat belt to prevent it from being thrown around in case of a sudden stop or accident.
+- If you must install a front facing child restraint in the front seat, see "Child restraint installation on front passenger seat" later in this section. - When your child restraint is not in use, keep it secured with a seat belt to prevent it from being thrown around in case of a sudden stop or accident.